ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/_index.md

 ## Region support

-AMPLIFY Central supports two regions, US (default) and EU.
-The data (APIs, traffic) that the agents send to AMPLIFY Central is stored in one of those regions based on the agent configuration.
+Amplify Central supports two regions, US (default) and EU.
+The data (APIs, traffic) that the agents send to Amplify Central is stored in one of those regions based on the agent configuration.

-Use one of the following URLs to access the AMPLIFY Central UI:
+Use one of the following URLs to access the Amplify Central UI:

 * US: <https://apicentral.axway.com>
 * EU: <https://central.eu-fr.axway.com>